In preparing for battle, I have always found that plans are useless but planning is indispensable.

 Are there key constraints that must be applied to your project, related to budget, resources, or schedule?
 Are there specific design constraints that must be respected?
 Make sure you understand these thoroughly and plan accordingly.

 It’s good to establish an implementation strategy and roadmap for your project at this point.
-What is the Minimum Viable Product (MVP) that can usefully be released to your customers?
+What is the Minimal Marketable Product (MMP) that can usefully be released to your customers?
 How can additional functionality be added in an incremental fashion?
 What are the dependencies between various features, or groups of features?
 These are the sorts of considerations that will help you define your implementation strategy.

 Your roadmap should show your planned releases, along with other key project milestones, laid out across an approximate timeline.
 The number of releases and the timeframe depicted should reflect known stakeholder agreements and negotiated expectations.
 The timeframe should not be arbitrarily shortened, if doing so would allow the team to lose sight of critical milestones farther in the future.